 The following example demonstrates how to create new News widget template when you are using the Bootstrap package:

 NOTE: The view name is the name that is used for the file and how it is displayed in the backend.
-You can use only alphanumeric characters and underscore.
 For more information about naming your files, see Naming conventions.

 IMPORTANT: If you are creating a template for a dynamic content widget, make sure you follow the naming convention: ~/Mvc/Views/<DynamicContentTypeName>/DesignerView.<ViewName>.cshtml where <DynamicContentTypeName> is the name of the dynamic content type, for example Country.
 If you created a dynamic type with name Countries, the folder name must be named with singular form.